In this post we’ll look at the supplements Rhonda takes currently.

 - Important roles in modulating gene expression, cell membrane signaling, lipid transport and metabolism, and early brain development

 Rhonda aims to get the majority of choline from her diet.
-Eggs are particularly potent source, and so she typically has a breakfast that includes eggs.
+Eggs are a particularly potent source, so she typically has a breakfast that includes eggs.
 Other good sources are meat, fish, potatoes and wheat germ.

 Probiotics